Vomiting in the Third Trimester of Pregnancy – Is It a Concern?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Nausea and vomiting are common in the first trimester of pregnancy; in fact, these are two of the very first symptoms that help you realise that you are pregnant.
-While it’s common to feel nauseated all the time in the first trimester of your pregnancy, if it continues in the second and third trimester of pregnancy, then it will obviously be taxing for you.
+Nausea and vomiting are common in the first trimester of pregnancy; these are two of the first symptoms that help you realise you are pregnant.
+While it’s common to feel nauseated all the time in the first trimester of your pregnancy, if throwing up in the third trimester continues, then it will obviously be taxing for you.
 If you are in your third trimester of pregnancy, it is essential that you know whether you should be concerned about vomiting at this stage.

 Also Read: Complications during Third Trimester